kaby76/Antlr4Templates/README.md

 # Antlr4Templates

-This directory contains code for Antlr templates for C# .NET.
+This package is a third-party set of templates for generating Antlr4 C# programs.
 The template contains a grammar for expressions, code to print out the Antlr parse trees and token stream.
-You will need to install Dotnet.
+You will need to install NET 6.

 ## To install: